cal-data-eng/sp24/syllabus.md

 1. Cite your sources:
 * **Study groups**: If you do discuss the assignments with others please include their names at the top of your notebook.
 Restated, you and your friends are encouraged to discuss course content and high-level approaches to problem-solving, but you are not allowed to share your code nor answers.
 You can work on a project alongside another person or group of people (e.g., study group), but it should not substantially resemble anyone else's.
 * **StackOverflow, etc.** You should cite these sources, even if it's using small snippets of code (e.g., googling "postgres string matching" may lead you to some sample code that you copy and paste.
 Include the link to these online sources.
-* **With extreme caution**: If you're just generating some amount of boilerplate code with GitHub Copilot / GPT3 / etc., that's OK.
+* **With extreme caution**: If you're just generating some amount of boilerplate code with GitHub Copilot / GPT4 / etc., that's OK.
 However, you should not use such tools to generate non-trivial methods.
-We are trying to build your engineering skills, and learning on an AI is going to cause you trouble in circumstances where you don't have an AI to help, such as exams or often-time industry. **Any AI-generated code must be cited (with the prompt and log) and explicitly indicatedt as such.** Violation of this citation rule is a serious act of plagiarism.
+We are trying to build your engineering skills, and learning on an AI is going to cause you trouble in circumstances where you don't have an AI to help, such as exams or often-time industry. **Any AI-generated code must be cited (with the prompt and log) and explicitly indicated as such.** Violation of this citation rule is a serious act of plagiarism.
 Note that AI generated code, especially from sources like ChatGPT, is often subtly buggy or completely incorrect.

 We will follow the [EECS departmental policy](https://eecs.berkeley.edu/resources/students/academic-dishonesty){: target="\_blank"} on academic honesty, so be sure you are familiar with it.
 We will be running advanced plagiarism detection programs on all assignments.
 Posting solutions is also prohibited.
-If you find a solution online, please email a link to that solution tot he instructor.
+If you find a solution online, please email a link to that solution to the instructor.

 We are tough with dishonest students and we hope that we will not be put in that situation in this class.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.
 If you need help, just reach out and ask us.
 You are not alone.